mburuian6/school-ml-model/README.md

 # school-ml-model
-An attempt using existing models
+An attempt using logistic regression and count vectorizer to perform predictions on whether data is or is not an insult.